 The Introductory Comments (Part A), the Rules for Participants (Part B), and the Technical Standards for Organizers (Part C) apply to all national championship rogaines as well as the World Rogaining Championships.
-The Special Requirements for the World Rogaining Championships (Part D) apply to that event only.
+The Special Requirements for the World Rogaining Championships and Qualifying Events for the World Rogaining Championships (Part D) apply to these events only.